felipenlunkes/run-ancient-unix/README.md

 Pressing ENTER will immediately take you to the UNIX v7 shell.

-- [x] To enter multiuser mode and access all system functions, press CTRL-D. Afterwards, provide `root` as username and password. you will again be taken to the UNIX v7 shell, as below:
+- [x] To enter multiuser mode and access all system functions, press CTRL-D. Afterwards, provide `root` as username and password.
+You will again be taken to the UNIX v7 shell, as below:

 ```
 You must select, from the list below, which edition/version of